nguyensjsu/sp19-202-rocket-202/journal/xckang.md

 - Task3: 5 hrs

 ### Problems
-We are not familiar with vedio editing.
+We are not familiar with video editing.

 ### XP core value - Simplicity
-When creating vedio ad for our app, we use all the tools we have now.
+When creating video ad for our app, we use all the tools we have now.